-Pattinson & Brewer was born out of the trade union movement.
-Our history dates back to 1890 and we have been at the forefront of fighting for working people since the very beginning.
+Pattinson & Brewer was born out of the trade union movement and we have been at the forefront of fighting for working people since then.

 The case saw the start of a mass movement of people that led to the creation of the Labour Party.
-We worked with that movement to lobby for change, and that change came in the form of the Trade Disputes Act of 1906 which provided the foundation for the law on a workers right to withdraw their labour – the right to strike.
+We worked with that movement to lobby for change, and that change came in the form of the Trade Disputes Act of 1906 which provided the foundation for the right to strike.

-Ever since then we have been proud to act for many of our Country’s Trade Unions, and today we act for thousands of people a year who come to us from their Trade Union.
-We have fought in all Courts & Tribunals, including the Court of Appeal, The House of Lords, The Supreme Court and in Europe too, to protect the rights of their members.
+Ever since then we have been proud to act for many trade unions and their members.
+We have fought their battles in all courts and tribunals, including the House of Lords, Supreme Court and in Europe too.

-The one thing that has remained constant in the firm since 1890 is the unshakable belief of the people who work here that having access to justice is a basic human right, and that it should be available to all.
-And we are proud to fight alongside Trade Unions to defend that.
+The one thing that has remained constant in the firm since 1890 is the unshakable belief of the people who work here that having access to justice is a basic human right, and should be available to all.

-We offer a complete range of legal advice, representation and protection for Trade Unions and their members.
-For further information please contact Jamie Hanley on 02076533204 (Helen Clarke) or by email at firstname.lastname@example.org
+For further information about the work we do with unions and the services we offer their members, please contact Jamie Hanley on 02076533204 (Helen Clarke) or by email at firstname.lastname@example.org